cdonnachie/ltc-mewc-stratum-proxy/README.md

 ### Wallet Setup

-**Important**: Before generating addresses, you must first create and load wallets for both nodes.
+**Important**: Before generating addresses for Litecoin, you must first create and load a wallet.
+Meowcoin uses the traditional single wallet.dat file that is automatically created.

 1. **Create Litecoin Wallet**: